larryhastings/big/README.md

 if `fi` is a forwards iterator, and `ri` is a reverse iterator on the same list:

-* A newly-created reverse iterator points to the "tail" node, and `ri.reset()` moves the reverse iterator back to the "tail" node.
+* A newly-created reverse iterator points to the "tail" node, and `ri.reset()` resets `ri` so it points at the "tail" node again.
 * A reverse iterator becomes exhausted once it reaches the "head" node.
   `ri.exhaust()` moves `ri` so it points at the "head" node.
 * `ri.append()` inserts *before* the current node, `ri.prepend()`
   inserts *after* the current node.
+Remember, from the perspective of `ri`, it's inserting those nodes in the correct places!
 * `ri[1]` evaluates to the *previous* value in the list, and `ri[-1]` evaluates to the *next* value in the list.